 The pandemic has forced many companies to rethink and reset.
 As a result, initiatives arise to increase efficiency and control costs.
 Automation with matter management and eBilling supports both of those priorities, streamlining administrative work and decreasing the time it takes to complete work.
 By capturing the new efficiencies, time saved, advances in work made possible by time savings and increased output, corporate legal departments can align with corporate initiatives.

-More importantly, matter management and eBilling solutions enable a legal team to justify why funds are being spent and effectively communicate and quantify how much risk was mitigated through legal spend.
+More importantly, matter management and legal eBilling solutions enable a legal team to justify why funds are being spent and effectively communicate and quantify how much risk was mitigated through legal spend.
 For example, consider a high-stake matter that may significantly impact a company and its abilities.
 In a situation like that, any amount of spend less than that value may be seen as a win.

 Corporate legal work stretches beyond the corporate legal department’s boundaries and across the entire enterprise, touching H.R., compliance, marketing, sales and more.
 Having a single platform for technology, including matter management and eBilling, allows corporate legal to use Apps to increase cross-departmental efficiencies and responsiveness.
 The Apps also encourage adoption since most of the users are already familiar with the platform and its solutions’ general look and feel.